With Each Mile

 Sony Alpha a6000 Mirrorless Camera

-The Sony Alpha a6000 is a fantastic travel camera—small, lightweight, and perfect for capturing stunning landscapes.
+The Sony Alpha a6000 is a fantastic travel camera as it’s small, lightweight, and perfect for capturing stunning landscapes.
 Its interchangeable lenses make it super versatile, and an extra battery is a must for those long shooting days.
 Even though it came out in 2014, it’s still a solid choice, and you can often find it (or newer models) for around $500.

 Car Travel